Yakumwamba/flutter_skeleton_with_getx/README.md

-# Skeleton Flutter App with GetX state Management

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application with GetX State Management.
+# This is a Flutter Starter Template with GetX

+This is a simple flutter starter project I created to learn about GetX state Management.
+You can use it start your own FLutter project with GetX already configured.